 - Preheat oven to 350 degrees.
 Line 2 baking sheets with parchment paper.

-- Add the hazelnuts, flour, sugar, cornstarch, and salt in food processor and pulse until finely ground, about 30 seconds.
+- Add the hazelnuts, flour, sugar, cornstarch, and salt in a food processor and pulse until finely ground, about 30 seconds.

 - Add butter and vanilla and process until dough comes together, about 30 additional seconds.